-- 1. If you've already got eduroam then take your existing configuration, duplicate the part of it related to visitors, change the 'eduroam' bits to 'govroam'.
+1. If you've already got eduroam then take your existing configuration, duplicate the part of it related to visitors, change the 'eduroam' bits to 'govroam'.
 So that should cover the SSID, 802.1x setting on your wireless controllers, a VLAN to put the visitors on, an address range for them, firewall settings (same as eduroam).
-Then the RADIUS config should be able to send unknown realms to our NRPS. - 2.
-Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of
+Then the RADIUS config should be able to send unknown realms to our NRPS.

+2. Have your Director of IT (or someone suitably senior) write a brief letter of authorisation, on corporate headed paper, along the lines of scan it to a PDF and upload it through the form below.
-"Dear Sir/Madam,

-Re: Govroam

-Please accept this letter as authority of behalf of <insert institution/organisation here> for the provision of the Govroam service over our network infrastructure as a Visited Only site.
+"Dear Sir/Madam, Re: Govroam Please accept this letter as authority of behalf of <insert institution/organisation here> for the provision of the Govroam service over our network infrastructure as a Visited Only site.
+Your faithfully, <Director of IT>"

-Your faithfully,

-<Director of IT>"